StoRmtec500/AngularSPADevelopment/13 Publishing/readme.md

 ## Install Docker on Windows 10

-### VM-Ware Compatibility
+### VM-Ware Compatibility on Windows

-Switch boot config using BCDEdit to support Hyper-V or VM-Ware
+Switch Windows Boot Config using BCDEdit to support Hyper-V or VM-Ware

 Enable VM-Ware: